TristanCD116/Arduino-Clock/README.md

 The project involves creating an advanced alarm clock that features custom characters, adjustable times, and an alarm system.
 It uses components such as an Arduino Uno, I2C Bus and LCD display to achieve its functionality.
 The custom characters enhance the user interface, while the adjustable times and alarm system provide flexibility and practicality.

 ## Schematics
-The schematics folder contains detailed circuit diagrams to guide you through the wiring process.
+The [schematics](schematics) folder contains circuit diagrams to guide you through the wiring process.
 Each connection is clearly labeled to ensure accuracy and ease of assembly.

 ## 3D Print Files
-In the 3DPrintFiles folder, you'll find STL files for 3D printing custom enclosures and parts for the project.
+In the [3DPrintFiles](3DPrintFiles) folder, you'll find STL files for 3D printing custom enclosures and parts for the project.
 These files are designed to fit the components perfectly, providing a neat and professional finish to your project.

 ## Arduino Code
-The code folder contains the Arduino sketches necessary to run the project.
+The [code](Code) folder contains the Arduino sketches necessary to run the project.
 Each script is well-documented with comments explaining the functionality of different sections.

-## Explanations
-Detailed explanations of the code and hardware setup are provided in the code-breakdown folder.
-These documents break down the project into manageable parts, making it easier to understand how everything works together.

 ## How to Use
 1. Download or Clone the Repository: